DevExpress/testcafe/docs/articles/documentation/concepts/typescript-and-coffescript.md

 ---
 layout: docs
-title: TypeScript Support
+title: TypeScript and CoffeeScript
+permalink: /documentation/concepts/typescript-and-coffeescript.html
+redirect_from:
-permalink: /documentation/test-api/typescript-support.html
+  - /documentation/test-api/typescript-support.html
-checked: true
+  - /documentation/test-api/coffeescript-support.html
 ---
+# TypeScript and CoffeeScript

-# TypeScript Support
+## TypeScript Support

 TestCafe allows you to write tests with [TypeScript](https://www.typescriptlang.org/) - a typed superset of JavaScript.
 Using TypeScript brings you all the advantages of strongly typed languages: rich coding assistance,